SnowCold/privacy/README.md

 We may allow third parties to serve contextual advertisements and provide analytics services in connection with the App.
 These entities may use various identifiers to collect information about your use of the App, including your IP address, MAC address, device identifiers, software and hardware information, time zone and usage information.
-This information may be used by Kiloo and others to, among other things, determine the popularity of certain content, deliver contextual advertising and content and better understand your activity on the App.
+This information may be used by Vega and others to, among other things, determine the popularity of certain content, deliver contextual advertising and content and better understand your activity on the App.
 Third-party ad serving and analytics technologies are integrated into the App, so if you do not want to be subject to these technologies, do not use or access the App.
 Security
-Kiloo takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+Vega takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 4
 Your Choices
 Account Information
-You may request that we update, correct or delete information about you at any time by emailing us at support@kiloo.com, but note that we may retain certain information as required by law or for legitimate business purposes.
+You may request that we update, correct or delete information about you at any time by emailing us at support@Vega.com, but note that we may retain certain information as required by law or for legitimate business purposes.
 We may also retain cached or archived copies of information about you for a certain period.
 Push Notifications